aakashms/developer_task/README.md

 For run this project, clone this repository and use XAMPP control panel for php usage.
 Put the project in htdocs folder.
 Run Apache, Mysql to start the server.
+Run command in the root terminal as "composer install".
+It should create vendor folder in the project root for connecting MongoDB.

 For setup the database, go to http://localhost/phpmyadmin/ (*) create db as "register_details".